ArtifexSoftware/mupdf/docs/src/mutool-object-structured-text.rst

     |wasm_tag|

     Walk through the blocks (images or text blocks) of the structured text.
 For each text block walk over its lines of text, and for each line each of its characters.
-For each block, line or charcter the walker will have a method called.
+For each block, line or character the walker will have a method called.

     |example_tag|